cybermonkjbot/Cribnosh-app/apps/mobile/ENV_VARIABLES.md

 # Mobile App Environment Variables

+## ⚠️ IMPORTANT: Hardcoded Test Keys

+**TEMPORARY FALLBACK KEYS ARE HARDCODED - REMOVE BEFORE PRODUCTION**

+A test Stripe publishable key has been hardcoded as a fallback in `apps/mobile/constants/api.ts`.
+This is a temporary measure for development and **MUST be removed before production deployment**.

+See `STRIPE_CONFIGURATION.md` in the root directory for details on removing hardcoded keys.

 ## Required Environment Variables

 The following environment variables should be set in your `.env` file in the `apps/mobile/` directory.